pantheon-systems/documentation/source/content/guides/terminus/07-create.md

 <Alert title="Note"  type="info" >

-To avoid conflicts between the dependencies of different plugins, Terminus 1 and 2 do not load a plugin's external libraries until immediately before one of its commands is executed.
+Terminus 1 and 2 do not load a plugin's external libraries until immediately before one of its commands is executed to avoid conflicts between the dependencies of different plugins.
 That means that you cannot use any external classes in your plugin's constructor.
 Terminus 3 does not have this restriction.

 </Alert>